parkji/grunt-jasmine-webpack/README.md

 Whether or not to keep the spec runner file once the process has finished.
 Defaults to `false`.

 This is useful if you need to see any output from the console.
-You can open the spec runner file in a browser, or combine `jasmine_webpack` with `watch` and `connect` (maybe, haven't tried that yet...).
+You can open the spec runner file in a browser.

+#### norun

+Type: `Boolean`

+Whether or not to run the tests in phantomjs after the webpack build.
+If this is `true`, `options.keepRunner` will be set to `true` as well.
+This is useful for combining with (grunt-contrib-connect)[https://github.com/gruntjs/grunt-contrib-connect] to run the tests in a browser.

+Defaults to `false`.

 #### helpers